Aneeshie/nix-home/README.md

 # Home Manager flake

-This repository is your Home Manager configuration, defined as a Nix flake.
+This repository is my Home Manager configuration, defined as a Nix flake.
 It manages user-level packages, programs (git, zsh, starship, Neovim), terminal config (Ghostty), and provides convenient development shells for DSA and full‑stack work.

 > **Note on platforms**
 > - The Home Manager config and dev shells are currently wired to `aarch64-darwin` (Apple Silicon macOS).